alexgash8/cinema-app/README.md

 <h1>GASH Cinema App</h1>
 Hello!
 My name is Alex Gash) Let me intruduce you the very first my creation.
 Working.. cinema... app.
-As a matter of fact i've already found the job of my dream, so i don't really see the bil deal to make this readme really beautiful, but the most important things should be done.
+As a matter of fact i've already found the job of my dream, so i don't really see the big deal to make this readme really beautiful, but the most important things should be done.

 <h2>When done?</H2>
 Done in mid autumn 2022 with a pattern of Mate Academy.